How Do You Know If You Need Root Canal Treatment

 A root canal is needed when a tooth’s nerve becomes irreversibly inflamed and damaged.
 If the tooth’s dental pulp — or “nerve” — becomes exposed to bacteria, it needs to be removed to prevent further pain and dangerous infections.

-If you experience any of these nine symptoms – or, for that matter, have any type of sharp tooth pain – call your dentist as soon as possible:
+If you experience any of these six symptoms – or, for that matter, have any type of sharp tooth pain – call your dentist as soon as possible:

 How can I Deal With the Pain Right Now?